ryanjsalva/inferno/README.md

 11. Run your app in the terminal by typing `python inferno.py`
 12. Look for `dante_translated.png` in the root directory

-Credit: @oegerikus for the original idea
+Credit: @oegerikus for the original idea, @dynamicwebpaige for pairing with me